20 December 2024 | Published by Jodie Wilkinson

 But, if you’re a small business owner submitting a Self Assessment tax return, knowing where to begin can be confusing if your business is only just finding its feet.

-We know that running a small business comes with lots of new challenges, like how to register your company name and address and learning what business rates are.
+We know that running a small business comes with lots of new challenges, like how to register your company and learning what business rates are.
 And today, we're going to walk you through another of those things that you'll have to get to grips with.
+We've compiled all the important bits surrounding payment on account, and we’ll explain how to make them and what happens if you’re late with instalments.

 Payment on account is tax payments made in advance, twice a year, towards your tax bill if you pay most of your tax through Self Assessment, which is a system that HMRC uses to collect Income Tax.
 If you’ve earned income that HMRC doesn’t know about, such as profit from a business, this must be reported in a Self Assessment tax return.